I Want My Free E-Book On Egg Laying Chickens

 • Nutrient-Rich Grubs for Chickens - Feed your flock the nutritious chicken treat it deserves with Supreme Grubs.
 These farm-grown, gmo-free black soldier fly larvae are loaded with protein, minerals, and 85x more calcium than regular dried mealworms.
 Grubs are especially helpful during molting to help chickens recover quickly.

 • Promotes Healthier Feathers - Apart from being a delicious source of protein for birds, each bag is rich in fiber, amino acids, and essential fats for bright and lustrous feathers.
-Your birds will definitely love these tasty treats for chickens!
+Your birds will love these tasty treats for chickens!

 • Offers Immune and Gut Support - Serving these probiotic fed, lauric-acid rich bird treats helps boost the immune and digestive systems of your flock.